 But when I would leave friendly comments that would politely explain what farmers do and why, my comments were deleted.
 I was not allowed to have a voice that would bring boots-on-the-ground experience.

-This type of behavior reminds me of these specific groups themselves.
-These groups create intertwining webs of lies and delete and ban commenters that call them out for lying to people.
+This type of behavior reminds me of the specific groups themselves.
+These groups create intertwining webs of lies and delete and ban commenters who call them out for lying to people.
 I myself have been banned from at least a dozen Facebook pages for clearing the air on anti-GMO myths.
 They want to create an echo chamber, facts be damned.
 Or maybe they just don’t know any better and don’t want to be outsmarted.
 I’m not sure.
 As I have explained in a previous article here, the primary groups of people that share anti-GMO messages are selling non-GMO food.
 The organic industry spends nearly $3 billion a year over 330 different organizations trying to convince people that GMOs are bad, yet any farmer who farms these crops will tell you just the opposite.

 And don’t even get me started on Monsanto.
-On our farm, we do buy seeds from Monsanto although we don’t have to.
+On our farm, we do buy seeds from Monsanto, although we don’t have to.
 We have plenty of seed and chemical companies to choose from — they certainly don’t have control over us as farmers.
 Monsanto doesn’t pay us to defend them, we pay them.
 That’s how this whole “farming” thing works, ha.
 From our perspective, they aren’t evil.

 But do you think Amber would listen to me?
 Not a chance.
-Her anti-Monsanto posts were so angry but when I asked, “Why do you feel that way?,” she said she didn’t want to talk to me about it.
+Her anti-Monsanto posts were so angry, but when I asked, “Why do you feel that way?,” she said she didn’t want to talk to me about it.
 Why?
 Deleted.
 It seems odd to me.
 She doesn’t have to deal with them; why be so angry about something that has nothing to do with her career?
 She is a teacher, and out of respect for her, I wouldn’t put down her career.
 There are bad teachers in the world.
 How do you think she would like it if I shared videos of cruel teachers and companies she deals with and tried to paint her industry with a broad brush, despite the fact that bad teachers make up a very small percentage?
 It isn’t fair to the teachers who do their jobs well, which is the majority.
 Just like the majority of farmers are very good people.
 Why not just let us do our jobs and trust us?
 Talk to us.
 Come visit us.

 Trust.
 This is what really irked me the most.
 You don’t have to like corporations; you don’t have to like the government.
 But can you please respect me?
 Your own friend?
 This went on for over a year and a half before I just had to cut ties.
 Despite our differences and strong friendship from the past, I can’t be friends with someone who so often strongly puts down what I do.
 That’s not a friend at all.
 Friends support one another and bring each other up.